kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   $("#textTarget").load(getData);
 });
 {% endprism %}
-As before, have all the buttons with the `btn` class share the same `click` function for loading in content.
-As before, the buttons simultaneously perform two tasks: find the file stored in the `data-file` attribute, and load that file into the `<div id="textTarget">` element.
+As before, we had all the buttons with the `btn` class share the same `.click` function for loading in content.
+As before, the buttons simultaneously performed two tasks: find the file stored in the `data-file` attribute, and load that file into the `<div id="textTarget">` element.

-To get the file stored in `data-file`, we start by using `$(this).data()`.
-We're still using the JavaScript `this` keyword to reference the button being clicked, but it's now wrapped in the jQuery object so we can use it with other jQuery methods.
+To get the file stored in `data-file`, we used `$(this).data()`.
+We still used the JavaScript `this` keyword to reference the button being clicked, but wrapped in the jQuery object so we could use it with other jQuery methods.

-We have to pass the name of data attribute we want to find as a parameter to the `.data` method.
-The name we want is `data-file` so we just need to write call our parameter "file".
+We passed the name of data attribute we want to find as a parameter to the `.data` method.
+The name we wanted was `data-file` so we just needed to call our parameter "file".

-All of this is stored in a variable called `getData`.
-Because `getData` refers to the value of the clicked-on button's data attribute (which is one of two files), we can pass that as a parameter to the `load` method that loads files inside of `<div id="textTarget">`.
+All that was stored in a variable called `getData`.
+Because `getData` refers to the value of the clicked-on button's data attribute (which is one of two files), we can pass that as a parameter to the `.load` method that loads files inside of `<div id="textTarget">`.

 <a name="load-fragments"></a>
 <h5 class="h5-guide">Load in fragments with .load</h5>
-The `$load` method can load in a piece of data from an HTML document instead of the entire document (<a href="/samples/ajax-tutorial-samples/sample13/" target="blank">view the example</a>):
+The `.load` method can load in a piece of data from an HTML document instead of the entire document (<a href="/samples/ajax-tutorial-samples/sample13/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample13/index.html -->
 <!-- No <button> tags in this example -->